ecmwf/cfgrib/README.rst

 adding ``indexpath=''`` to the ``backend_kwargs`` keyword argument.

-Read Optimization
+Geographic Coordinate Caching
 ---------------

-By default, *cfgrib* builds geography coordinates for each record in the GRIB file when opening a dataset, which is expensive.
-If a GRIB file has the same geography coordinates for each record, the coordinates can be computed once and then resused:
+By default, *cfgrib* caches computed geography coordinates for each record in the GRIB file when opening a dataset, which significantly speeds up dataset creation.

-.. code-block: python

-import cfgrib
-import xarray as xr
-geocoords = cfgrib.dataset.get_first_geo_coords(gribfile)
-ds = xr.open_dataset(gribfile, engine='cfgrib', backend_kwargs=dict(precomputed_geo_coords=geocoords))

-This can decrease dataset construction time dramatically, especially for large GRIB files with many records.
+This cache can theoretically grow unboundedly in memory in long-lived applications which read many different grid types.
+Should it be necessary, caching can be disabled by passing `backend_kwargs=dict(cache_geo_coords=False)` to `xarray.open_dataset()`, `cfgrib.open_dataset()`, or `cfgrib.open_datasets()`.

 Project resources
 =================